jvance963/Project-One/README.md

 This project is an iteration of a hangman game in which one would submit a word for another user to guess and then with each wrong answer a figure would appear to signal "Game Over."
 However, I wanted to specifically build this game themed for kids but mainly mine as he is obsessed with Super Mario.
 He enjoys hangman on paper, so I thought this would be great for him to interact with in hopes that it could just be a fun game for him to play.

 My project solves the problem of making normal hangman on paper a little more enjoyable and something that is geared towards a younger audience.
+In hangman the word to guess is represented by a row of dashes, representing each letter of the word.
+In most variants, proper nouns, such as names, places, and brands, are not allowed whereas here you can use any word you want.
+If the guessing player suggests a letter which occurs in the word, the other player writes it in all its correct positions.
+If the suggested letter or number does not occur in the word, the other player draws one element of a hanged man stick figure as a tally mark.

+The player guessing the word may, at any time, attempt to guess letters in the world by clicking on the make-shift keyboard in the bottome right corner.
+The buttons will turn red once you hover over them.
+You have 6 attempts to guess the word by clicking on the letters and as you click the wrong letters mario will begin to appear and if you answer correctly then the left box with underscores will be filled with the users correct guess.
+If the word is correct, the game is over and the guesser wins.

 User Stories and Features